 \section{Killing vector fields of unit length}

 Here, we characterize weak $f$-{K}-contact manifolds among all weak $f$-contact manifolds and find conditions under which a Riemannian manifold endowed with a set of unit Killing vector fields is a weak $f$-{K}-contact manifold.
 The tensor $N^{\,(3)}_i$ is important for $f$-contact manifolds.
-Therefore, we define for a {weak} $f$-contact manifold the tensor field $h=(h_1,\ldots,h_s)$,~where
+Therefore, we define for a {weak} $f$-contact manifold the tensor fields frame $h=(h_1,\ldots,h_s)$,~where